Moisés Alou

-Moisés Rojas-Alou Beltré (/ˈmɔɪzᵻs əˈluː/; /es/; born July 3, 1966) is an American former professional baseball outfielder who has played 17 seasons in Major League Baseball (MLB) from 1990 to 2008.
+Moisés Alou (/ˈmɔɪzᵻs əˈluː/; /es/; born July 3, 1966) is an American former professional baseball outfielder who has played 17 seasons in Major League Baseball (MLB) from 1990 to 2008.
 He played in MLB for the Pittsburgh Pirates, Montreal Expos, Florida Marlins, Houston Astros, Chicago Cubs, San Francisco Giants, and New York Mets.

 He is a member of one of the sport's most notable families of the late 20th century, being the son of famed first baseman and manager Felipe Alou.
 Known mainly for his offensive abilities, Alou was a six-time All-Star, a two-time Silver Slugger Award winner, and a 1997 World Series champion.